dbcli/pgcli/docs/pages/full_screen_apps.rst

 ----------------------------

-The :class:`~prompt_toolkit.application.Application` instance is where all the components for a prompt_toolkit applicaition come together.
+The :class:`~prompt_toolkit.application.Application` instance is where all the components for a prompt_toolkit application come together.

 .. note:: Actually, not "all" the components, but everything that is not
     dependent on I/O, so all components except for the eventloop and the